- American Physical Society Sites

 Be a leader in engaging the physics community.

 With approximately 500 million views a month, Wikipedia is one of the most popular and best-known websites in the world.
-However, you may be surprised to learn that fewer than 18% of the biographies on the site are about women.
+However, you may be surprised to learn that according to the Wikimedia Foundation, as of 2020 fewer than 20% of the biographies on the site are about women.
 APS encourages you to take an active role in raising that percentage.
-Give a voice to the voiceless and impact your field by applying to take our Wiki Scientist Course, Highlighting Women and Minorities in STEM on Wikipedia.
-The application is open from May 10 to July 09, 2021.
+Give a voice to the voiceless and impact your field by applying to our upcoming Wiki Scientist Course, Highlighting Women and Minorities in STEM on Wikipedia.
+The next course will begin in March 2022.
+Applications are now open!